 Eucaris has been a part of Urbano for over three years, transitioning from a youth artist to a Fellow and now a staff member.
 Eucaris is a poet who enjoys interdisciplinary art forms and shares her work it through art projects at Urbano.
 She supports Urbano in many different aspects, from participating in exhibition installations and maintaining Urbano’s gallery and studio space.

 Studio and Programs Coordinator

-Anthony is also currently a Fellow who has been working at Urbano for over four years.
-Anthony has created and curated many events in his time at Urbano, taking a lead role in many community based artworks and engagements.
-In addition to his work at Urbano, Anthony has also contributed his artistic vision to the Teen Behind the Scenes program at the Isabella Stewart Gardner Museum, working with other teens in his community to curate a youth-aimed event to promote a more diversified, intergenerational museum audience.
-Anthony has also been a part of Harvard Graduate School of Education’s Making Caring Common Youth Advisory Board aimed at improving public schools throughout the US by promoting care, justice, and kindness.
+Anthony has been working at Urbano for over four years.
+Anthony has created and curated many events in his time at Urbano, taking a lead role in community based artworks and engagements.
+In addition to his work at Urbano, Anthony has contributed his artistic vision to the Teen Behind the Scenes Program at the Isabella Stewart Gardner Museum, working with other teens in his community to curate a youth-aimed event to promote a more diversified, intergenerational museum audience.
+Anthony has also been a part of Harvard Graduate School of Education’s Making Caring Common Youth Advisory Board aimed at improving public schools throughout the United States by promoting care, justice, and kindness.

 Maggie is dedicated to activating relationships, advising institutional methods for working with the arts and optimizing the role of artists in society today.
 Her practice is curatorial, educative and socially-engaged; directed towards providing dynamic learning experiences with, through and for contemporary art and artists.
-Maggie came to Urbano as a Project Zero artist-in-residence in 2014, from 2014-2015 she was the lead teaching artist for the Fellows where she over saw The Art/Learning Exchange and RE: URBANO and in 2016 she helped to oversee our exhibition of Pablo Helguera's Librería Donceles.
+Maggie came to Urbano as a Project Zero artist-in-residence in 2014, from 2014 through 2015, she was the lead teaching artist for the Fellows where she over saw The Art/Learning Exchange and RE: URBANO and in 2016, she helped oversee the exhibition of Pablo Helguera, Librería Donceles.